 There is very little information about FODMAP friendly places in Israel in general but from my experience, Jerusalem restaurants are more willing to accommodate changes in dishes on the menu more than in Tel Aviv.
-I will try to share my suggestions of where to eat and where to avoid.
 I was inspired to create these tips and list by this great blog based in NYC, http://www.fodmapinthecity.com/.

 Here are some general tips for eating in restaurants in Israel: